The Data Protection Act

 We collect two kinds of information from visitors to this site: Personal details in connection with the inquiry contact form, and site usage information from session cookies and log files.

-A user does not have to register to use the Year of Young People 2018 website, but a user must complete the inquiry form if they wish to receive updates about Year of Young People 2018 via email.
-The inquiry form information we require is name, organisation and email address.
+A user does not have to register to use the Year of Young People 2018 website, but a user must complete the enquiry form if they wish to receive updates about Year of Young People 2018 via email.
+The enquiry form information we require is name, organisation and email address.
 By providing your information you agree to be contacted.

 This information is stored securely on our database.
 Users who no longer wish to receive updates may opt-out of receiving these communications by emailing the sender an email stating the wish to be removed from all further communications.